 The tower’s first keeper was David Thompson who held the position for eleven years while earning $400 annually.
 William F. Kelley took over in 1849, and not long thereafter someone entered the tower during the night with “false keys” and turned the cocks in the oil butts, allowing the oil to run out on the brick floor.
 Keeper Kelley was able to recover forty-seven gallons of the oil.

-In 1857, the lighthouse received a third-order Fresnel lens.
 The tower survived the Civil War, though it was dark during much of the conflict.
 Extensive repairs were necessary to restore the station to working after the damage caused “by the rebels.”
-Normal operations recommenced on September 1, 1867 using a new lantern room and a third-order Fresnel lens, manufactured by the Parisian firm of Henri LePaute.
+Normal operations recommenced on September 1, 1867 using a new lantern room and a third-order Fresnel lens, manufactured by the Parisian firm of Henry-LePaute.

 Assistant Keeper August Haine was on duty atop the tower on August 31, 1886 when the effects of the Charleston earthquake were felt at the station.
 The Fresnel lens began shaking “as though it would fall to pieces” and appeared to move horizontally, from east to west, while out on the balcony and in the dwellings, the quake seemed to be more vertical.
-The station’s clock stopped at 9:30 p.m.
+The first shock, which lasted about five minutes, stopped the station’s clock at 9:30 p.m.
 The only damage done to the station was cracking of the plaster in the dwelling and loosening of the storm panes atop the tower.

 A fireproof brick oil house, measuring nine by eleven feet and having sufficient shelf space to hold 450 five-gallon oil cans, was built at the station in 1890.

-Little Cumberland Lighthouse was deactivated in 1915.
+Little Cumberland Lighthouse was deactivated on March 15, 1915 and then sold at auction along with six acres of land in 1924 to R.L.
+Phillips Company of Brunswick, Georgia for $800.
 Little Cumberland Island Association purchased the island in 1961 and decided that ninety percent of the island would be left as wilderness.
 The remaining ten percent of the island was divided into 100, two-acre lots where development is allowed, but only thirty-six homes have been built.